snozbot/fungus/Docs/command_ref/scripting_commands.md

 Property | Type | Description
  --- | --- | ---
 _target Game Object | Fungus.GameObjectData | Reference to game object to destroy
+destroyInXSeconds | Fungus.FloatData | Optional delay given to the destroy

 # Execute Lua # {#ExecuteLua}
 Executes a Lua code chunk using a Lua Environment.